How to Create & Communicate Your Expectations to Drive Team Performance.

 Does each team member allow themselves to be led by you?

-- Personal Development.
-The number one asset of any business is it’s people and you need to set clear expectations for team members to have the desire to want to change and grow themselves.
-This is what develops a high performance team culture – a desire by individuals to grow in leadership.
+The number one asset of any business is its people and you need to set clear expectations for team members to have the desire to want to change and grow themselves.
+This is what develops a high-performance team and culture – a desire by individuals to grow in leadership.

 Do you have people around you who desire to, and are growing in leadership?

 Are you growing in leadership?

 - Following through.
 You must always follow through to what you say you’ll do, making no excuses.
 The moment you start to accept excuses for expectations not being met, this is the moment cracks will appear in your team culture and in its performance levels.
 Don’t say you’ll do something unless you will commit to seeing it through to completion.

 “I’m not just involved in tennis, I’m committed.
 Do you know the difference between involvement and commitment?
 Think of ham and eggs.
 The chicken is involved.
 The pig is committed.”
 Martina Navratilova, former world number one tennis player.